wolny/pytorch-3dunet/README.md

 ### Training tips

 1. When training with binary-based losses, i.e.: `BCEWithLogitsLoss`, `DiceLoss`, `BCEDiceLoss`, `GeneralizedDiceLoss`:
-   The target data has to be 4D (one target binary mask per channel).
+   The target data has to be 4D (one target binary mask per output channel of the network).
-   When training with `WeightedCrossEntropyLoss`, `CrossEntropyLoss` the target dataset has to be 3D, see also pytorch documentation for CE loss: https://pytorch.org/docs/master/generated/torch.nn.CrossEntropyLoss.html
+2. When training with `WeightedCrossEntropyLoss`, `CrossEntropyLoss` the target dataset has to be 3D label image as expected by the loss (see PyTorch documentation for cross entropy loss: https://pytorch.org/docs/master/generated/torch.nn.CrossEntropyLoss.html)
-2. When training with `BCEWithLogitsLoss`, `DiceLoss`, `BCEDiceLoss`, `GeneralizedDiceLoss` set `final_sigmoid=True` in the `model` part of the config so that the sigmoid is applied to the logits in inference mode.
-3. When training with cross entropy based losses (`WeightedCrossEntropyLoss`, `CrossEntropyLoss`) set `final_sigmoid=False` so that `Softmax` normalization is applied to the logits.

 ## Prediction